lewis-andy/database/README.md

 1. Clone the Repository

-- Clone the project repository to yor local machine:
+- Clone the project repository to your local machine:

 ```bash
 git clone <repository-url>